miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added sounds to Veil of Madness, Blood Theft and Dragon's Breath.
 +Enhanced variety of sound schemes by restoring twenty-nine sounds.
 +Restored sounds to Mitnick's keyboard, Yukie and temple teleport.
-+Made Knox take Gimble's licence and Luca keep any used invitation.
++Made Knox take Gimble's license and Luca keep any used invitation.
 +Fixed Zhao being alive and Bruno being killed quest log problems.
 +Changed order of levels in the library quest, thanks Vaarna_Aarne.
 +Made tube box sellable and removed three more items after quests.